usunyu/clearpath/README.md

 == MANUAL

+Connect to Server
+mstsc

+host: 128.125.163.86
+user: clearp
+pw: clearp

+geodb.usc.edu

+user: clearp
+pw: clearp

 Open Street Map Process:
 please make sure osm2wkt and OpenStreetMap project in the same folder.
 In osm2wkt Project:
 1) put your "map.osm" in the osm2wkt/file folder
-2) run osm2wkt /Osm2wkt.java, this step will get rid of the none-routable path. and please press No when it asked for fixCompleteness.
+2) run osm2wkt /Osm2wkt.java, this step will get rid of the none-routable path, and please press No when it asked for fixCompleteness.
 In OpenStreetMap Project:
 3) put your "map.osm" in the OpenStreetMap/file
 4) run input/OSMInputFileGeneration